Introduction

 Using "withWhereHas" with Callbacks

-method also supports callbacks so that you can add extra logic to your eager loading and checks.
+The withWhereHas method also supports callbacks so that you can add extra logic to your eager loading and checks.
 For example, if we wanted to extend our example queries from above and only fetch the users that had approved comments (and eager only the approved comments), our code might look like this:

 1use Illuminate\Contracts\Database\Eloquent\Builder;2 3$usersWithApprovedComments = User::whereHas(4 'comments', fn (Builder $query): Builder => $query->where('approved', true)5 )6 ->with([7 'comments' => fn (Builder $query): Builder => $query->where('approved', true)8 ])9 ->get();

-We can then improve the code by using the withWhereHas
+We can then improve the code by using the withWhereHas method like so:

 1use Illuminate\Contracts\Database\Eloquent\Builder;2 3$usersWithApprovedComments = User::withWhereHas(4 'comments',5 fn (Builder $query): Builder => $query->where('approved', true)6)->get();